PISA 2012: What is PISA Publications

 - PISA has been administered every three years since 2000.

 - While reading, mathematical and scientific literacy are assessed on each occasion, reading was the focus in 2000, mathematics in 2003 and science in 2006.
-The cycle began again in 2009 with reading, 2012 with mathematics and 2015 with science as the main focus.
+The cycle began again in 2009 with reading as the main focus.